pwilkins/mc3-handcar-doc/docs/source/objectives.rst

 system also supports the creations of outcomes that themselves have child children.

-Example #1 Finding the root objectives or just the root ids in the hierarchy
+Example #1 Find the root objectives or just the root ids in the hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/objectives/roots <http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/objectives/roots>`__

-This returns the root objectives AND it’s children down to a depth of 10
+This returns the root objectives AND its children down to a depth of 10
 levels deep.
 This is called an “ObjectiveNode” because contains all the
 fields of an objective but also contains three extra fields: